 Alexandra is an experienced tutor in Criminology and has been a guest lecturer for first and third year criminology topics.

-Alexandra designed, and runs regularly, a Criminology workshop incorporating different aspects of the Bachelor of Criminology.
-The workshop is designed to give prospective students an idea of what the Bachelor of Criminology at Flinders University looks like, while aiming to inspire and motivate students to come and study Criminology at Flinders University.
+Alexandra designed, and ran regularly for four years, a Criminology workshop incorporating different aspects of the Bachelor of Criminology.
+The workshop was designed to give prospective students an idea of what the Bachelor of Criminology at Flinders University looks like, while aiming to inspire and motivate students to come and study Criminology at Flinders University.

 Transnational Crimes (Human trafficking)